yapalfredo/DogsApp/README.md

 # DogsApp
-Jetpacks Android Java Masterclass Tutorial
+Jetpacks Android Java Masterclass Coure repo

 This app was created from following the <b>Android Jetpack Masterclass in Java</b> course that I bought from Udemy.
 <br>For this project I have implemented the following: <br>